Gabriel-Tyler/Largo/README.md

 # Largo

-An implementation of Scheme in Rust
+A Lisp implementation in Rust